 2-10.
 Direct Deposit

-Sentry Installations LLC strongly encourages employees to use direct deposit.
+Sentry Installations, LLC strongly encourages employees to use direct deposit.
 Authorization forms are available from Management.

 2-11.
 Record Retention

 The Company acknowledges its responsibility to preserve information relating to litigation, audits and investigations.
 Failure on the part of employees to follow this policy can result in possible civil and criminal sanctions against the Company and its employees and possible disciplinary action against responsible individuals (up to and including termination of employment).
 Each employee has an obligation to contact the HR Manager to inform them of a potential or actual litigation, external audit, investigation or similar proceeding involving the Company that may have an impact on record retention protocols.

-Section 3 - Benefits
+Section 3 – Benefits

 3-1.
 Holidays